uozuAho/pilights/readme.md

 - run on pi startup. rc.local not working. why? no logs.
 - touch-friendly RGB sliders in flask app
 - get more patterns from neogoggles

+## discovery todo

+- 'client' the wrong word? what about friends?